-“I’ve never seen you and Antony so much as wave at one another at church…you expect me to believe you lost your virginity and got pregnant by this boy” I reasoned.
+“I’ve never seen you and Antony so much as wave at one another at church…now, you expect me to believe you lost your virginity and got pregnant by this boy?”
+I reasoned.

 “When did it start?
 Does Deacon Tompkins know?”
 Derrick demanded.

 “Do you know how far along you are?”
 Lisa queried.